DEQ's Monitoring Network

-Data are used to:
+Data are used to achieve the following:

 To provide a quantifiable means to measure air quality, EPA's Office of Air Planning and Standards, has established standards for the six criteria pollutants referenced above.
 For each criteria pollutant, the standard includes a maximum concentration above which adverse effects on human health may occur.
 These threshold concentrations are called the National Ambient Air Quality Standards (NAAQS).

 There are two types of standards: primary and secondary.
-Primary standards set limits to protect public health, including the health of "sensitive" populations, such as asthmatics, children, and the elderly.
+Primary standards set limits to protect public health, including the health of sensitive populations, such as asthmatics, children, and the elderly.
 Secondary standards set limits to protect public welfare, including protection against decreased visibility, damage to animals, vegetation, and buildings.
-Idaho has adopted the federal air quality standards in the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.575-587).
+Idaho has adopted the federal air quality standards in the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.575–587).